studiowebux/webux-fileupload/README.md

 };

-// This function is used with the socket.IO opts.uploadValidator = function (event, callback) {
+// This function is used with the socket.IO
+// This is optional to configure this validator opts.uploadValidator = function (event, callback) {
   // asynchronous operations allowed here; when done, if (opts.mimeTypes.includes(mime.getType(path.extname(event.file.name)))) {